happypandax/happypandax/docs/source/plugin.rst

 Plugins
 ========================================

-HPX is built in a way that makes it possible to step in and modify the way a functionality works or even add new ones with ease with plugins.
+HPX is built in a way that makes it possible to step in and modify the way a functionality works or even add new ones with ease through plugins.

-Plug-ins can be written in ``Python 3`` up to``Python 3.6``.
+Plugins can be written in ``Python 3`` up to ``Python 3.6``.
 Note that you don't need to be running HPX from source to develop a plugin.

 Here you will learn how to create a HPX plugin and use it to extend HPX.